 Short juice shelf life is the major disadvantage of centrifugal juicers.
 This issue gave birth to Breville’s Juice Fountain Cold family—Juice Fountain Cold, Juice Fountain Cold Plus, and Juice Fountain Cold XL.

 The first model is the cheapest.
 The plus version is a more refined model with a more compact design, and the XL variant is the biggest among the three siblings.
-Let’s focus on the middle child since it’s the best choice among the three.
+Let’s focus on the Juice Fountain Cold Plus since it’s the best choice among the three.

 Breville claims that their proprietary Cold Spin Technology and Elevated Juicing System embedded in these juicers can prolong the juice’s shelf life to 72 hours.
 There are no independent studies to back their claim, so let’s just bet on the brand’s reputation.

 If what they’re claiming is true, then this is a significant breakthrough for centrifugal juicing machines.
-That’s the reason why it’s #3 on this list.
+That’s the reason why it’s the Best Centrifugal Juicer.

 You can now prepare a three-day juice cleanse in under 5 minutes with any of the three juice maker models I mentioned above.